grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/03 Load testing websites.md

 This doc explains some key concepts about load testing websites, including:
 - The difference between backend and frontend performance testing.
-- When to choose beteewn protocol-based, browser-based, or hybrid scripts-
+- When to choose between protocol-based, browser-based, or hybrid scripts
 - Recommended practices about how to load test websites

 All load tests try to simulate real user traffic  to prevent failures, improve reliability, and release new code with confidence.